12V Guru – Can I connect lithium ion batteries in parallel?

-Thanks, Davis, for your question – certainly lithium batteries are now more and more of a hot topic as RVers opt for a solution that saves them so much weight, gives greater off-grid capabilities, charge in less than half the time and more.
+Thanks, Davis, for your question.
+Certainly lithium batteries are now more and more of a hot topic.
+RVers opt for a solution that saves them so much weight, gives greater off-grid capabilities, charge in less than half the time and more.
 Get past the price and you will be winning and grinning into the future as you don’t need to replace those boat anchors known as lead acid batteries!

 Do I need one or two lithium batteries?

-The big thing to remember though is that with lead acid batteries you would normally only discharge these down to 50% remaining capacity effectively only giving you 50Ahr of energy from a standard 100Ahr battery however with a Lithium battery it is perfectly fine to discharge lower to around 20% remaining capacity so this will give you approximately 80Ahr of energy – a 60% difference.
-Once you increase the number of batteries installed than this additional differential obvious also increases and becomes substantial.
+The big thing to remember though is that with lead acid batteries you would normally only discharge these down to 50% remaining capacity effectively only giving you 50Ahr of energy from a standard 100Ahr battery.
+However with a Lithium battery it is perfectly fine to discharge it lower to around 20% remaining capacity.
+This will give you approximately 80Ahr of energy – a 60% difference.
+Once you increase the number of batteries installed than this additional differential obviously also increases and becomes substantial.

 Can I safely parallel lithium ion batteries?

 Regarding the second part of your question on connecting lithium ion batteries in parallel your answer is totally dependent upon the battery and the battery management system (BMS) that is built into the battery.
 Not all lithium batteries are created equal – especially cheaper batteries.
 Check with your battery manufacturer first.
 For example, the BMPRO Invicta lithium batteries are capable of being installed in parallel with up to 4 batteries.
 As per good practice with lead acid setups all batteries should be of the same brand, size and age.

 Do you want to enjoy what may seem like an endless lithium power?

 Follow a few simple rules to set up lithium ion batteries in parallel: